Feb 15, 2021

 Parking lots are busy places.
 You need to pay attention at all times to avoid accidents.
 Here are some tips :

-• Check your blind spots, and then check them again : Always check your blink spots, and perform shoulder checks as you change directions and move in or out of a spot.
+- Check your blind spots, and then check them again : Always check your blind spots, and perform shoulder checks as you change directions and move in or out of a spot.

 Do Parking Lot Accidents Affect Insurance?

-Parking lot accidents are treated just like any other type of accident by insurers.
+Insurers treat Parking lot accidents just like any other type of accident.
 They use the same rules to determine who the cause of the accident is and they can impact your car insurance quotes if you are found to be at-fault.

 Yes.
 Just like any other accident.
 You should always notify your company if you are involved in an accident in a parking lot.
 You are required to report all accidents to your insurer, even if you plan to pay for the damages out of pocket.